SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Export/ExportWithPageSize/README.md

 #Export With PageSize Sample

-This sample demonstrate how to set the page size of diagram.
-Diagram provides support to change the page size.
-Page size can be changed by setting the DiagramExportSettings.PageWidth and DiagramExportSettings.PageHeight properties.
-The default value for width is 1123 pixels and the height is 794 pixels.
+This sample demonstrates how to set the page size of the diagram.
+The diagram provides support to change the page size.
+The page size can be changed by setting the DiagramExportSettings.PageWidth and DiagramExportSettings.PageHeight properties.
+The default value for the width is 1123 pixels and the height is 794 pixels.

 Demo link: